JohnMei-04/world-bank-opec-data-pipeline/README.md

 ## Derived Metric
 **Economic Velocity** = Nominal GDP / Broad Money Supply

-Measures how efficiently a country converts its money supply into economic output.
+This measures how efficiently a country converts its money supply into economic output.
 A higher value means more economic activity is being generated per unit of money in circulation.
 A lower value suggests the economy is not making full use of its available money supply.